unrealwork/atsd-use-cases/ClimateChange/README.md

 must give almost half a decade's notice to the other signatories, but some [legal experts](https://www.cfr.org/blog-post/vietnam-and-united-states-make-nice-now-disappointment-looms) have theorized that the President may be able to withdraw from the original 1992 framework in order to bypass the lengthy withdrawal process in as soon as a year.
-In the meantime, however, public data provided by states like New York can offer a unique insight to the mechanisms currently in place and help analysts make predictions about the validity of future efforts.
+Further, most of the mechanisms of the Paris Agreement were set to begin taking effect in 2020, making them mostly symbolic at present.
+In the meantime, however, public data provided by states like New York can offer a unique insight to the policies currently in place and help analysts make predictions about the validity of future efforts.
 <br>